 - Operating Lease

 Business contract hire and business contract purchase are exactly the same as their personal leasing counterparts.
-Finance lease and Operating lease are finance agreements, and therefore we won’t be talking too much about them.
-For more information on Finance lease then you can read our article here.
+Finance lease and Operating lease are finance agreements, which you can find out more information on in our article here.

 What are the benefits of leasing a car privately?

 There are quite a few advantages to leasing a car privately.
 For example;

 - You get to have a new car every couple of years

 - This is one of the biggest benefits of leasing a car as you get to hand your car back and get a shiny brand new one after a few years.